Reloaded-Project/Reloaded-II/.github/ISSUE_TEMPLATE/help.md

 If applicable, add screenshots to help explain your problem.

 **Additional Resources**
 If the issue is related to any external resource e.g. specific version of a mod or pack, consider stating the version or linking the resource in question.
-Preferably though, mod specific issues should go in their own Github repositories as I in most cases would not be able to help.
+Preferably though, mod specific issues should go in their own GitHub repositories as I in most cases would not be able to help.